danielsz/mmailer/README.md

 * `mail_interval`: After how many emails we wait before continuing.
 * `sleep_time`: How long we wait when we reach the mail interval.
 * `collection`: An array of objects that respond to an `email` message.
 In the above example, the objects also respond to a `name` message.
 This will prove handy in templates.
 Instead of directly providing the array, it is recommended to specify a lambda that returns said array.
 You will then be able to make expensive calls to your database, bringing as many objects as memory permits, without impacting the server startup time.
 * `template`: The path (relative to the current directory) and filename to the ERB templates for your mail, without suffix.
-For example, "template".
-This means your template files are actually "template.txt.erb" and "template.html.erb" in the current directory.
+For example, "newsletter".
+This means your template files are actually "newsletter.txt.erb" and "newsletter.html.erb" in the current directory.

 ### Templates

 Templates are the body of your mail.
 They use the ERB templating system.
-This means that you have access to each element of your collection inside the template.
-If you're familiar with Rails, you should recognize this pattern.
+Each element in your collection is available from within the template.
+(Much like Rails passes the instance variables from the controller to the views).
 Based on the collection in the previous example, a sample template would look like this:

 ```ruby
 Dear <%= user.name %>